The Anarchist Cafe

 An Anti-capitalist Coffee Shop

 But, I like the idea of an “anarchist” cafe.
-I, for one, am partial to the ideal of anarchy, albeit to a form more aligned with capitalism—free exchange and private property without government interference (in the likes of Murray Rothbard2 or Lysander Spooner3, for example).
+I, for one, am partial to the ideal of anarchy, albeit to a form more aligned with capitalism—free exchange and private property without government interference (in the likes of Murray Rothbardor Lysander Spooner, for example).
 But, the owner of this shop hasn’t quite made that leap yet.
 I have faith they’ll come around, though.

 The coffee shop owner (worker?) describes the shop on the website as,